yahm0/Book-Search-Engine/README.md

 3. Open your browser and go to http://localhost:3000.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the **MIT License**.

-Feel free to customize the URLs, repository names, and additional information specific to your project.
+ - Feel free to customize the URLs, repository names, and additional information specific to your project.
 Make sure to include the actual screenshot image in the `client/public/` directory with the filename `screenshot.png`, or adjust the path to where your screenshot is located.